 We derive a significant portion of our revenues from the sale of advertising on our Web sites.
-For the three months ended March 31, 2004 and 2003, advertising revenues represented approximately 43% and 31%, respectively, of our total revenues.
-No single customer accounted for more than 10% of total advertising revenues for each of the three months ended March 31, 2004 and 2003.
+For the three and nine months ended September 30, 2003, advertising revenues represented approximately 40% and 36%, respectively, of our total revenues, as compared to 49% and 53% for the corresponding three and nine month periods in 2002.
+For each of the three and nine months ended September 30, 2003, our five largest advertisers accounted for approximately 11% of our total advertising revenues.
+In fiscal 2002, our five largest advertisers accounted for approximately 14% of total advertising revenues.

-Our ability to generate and maintain significant online advertising revenues in China will depend, among other things, on the development of a large base of users possessing demographic characteristics attractive to advertisers.
-Accordingly, we may not be successful in generating significant future online advertising revenues.
+The online advertising market in China is new and relatively small.
+Our ability to generate and maintain significant online advertising revenues in China will depend, among other things, on:

-Our ability to generate and maintain significant online advertising revenues may also be subject to downward pressure on online advertising prices and limitations on inventory.

-Our ability to generate and maintain significant online advertising revenues will also depend upon acceptance by advertisers that online advertising is effective.
+- the development of a large base of users possessing demographic characteristics attractive to advertisers; - downward pressure on online advertising prices; - acceptance by advertisers that online advertising is effective; - the development of independent and reliable means of verifying traffic; and

-Our ability to generate and maintain significant online advertising revenues will also depend upon the effectiveness of our advertising delivery, tracking and reporting systems.
+• the effectiveness of our advertising delivery, tracking and reporting systems.